rosslancaster1/rosslancaster1.github.io/_posts/2017-08-27-analyzing-the-used-car-market-in-the-uk.md

 ![Entity Relationship Diagram](/assets/entity.JPG)

 After the successful creation of the data warehouse, the data was exported to Excel for analysis.
-A dashboard was creating utilizing pivot charts and macros for easy analysis of the trends behind used car values.
+A dashboard was created utilizing pivot charts and macros for easy analysis of the trends behind used car values.
 This analysis resulted in several observations including the following:

 * Used car prices decrease with every mile driven, every additional seat, and every additional door but increase with each year newer the registration year is
 * Less traditional car colors occupy both extremes of average used car prices while more traditional colors have average prices in the middle